OctopusDeploy/blog/blog/2018-02/deploy-maven-zip-files.md

 ---
-title: Deploying and consuming ZIP files from Maven.
+title: Deploying and consuming ZIP files from Maven
 description: Learn how to deploy ZIP files to Maven and then consume them in an Octopus project.
 author: matthew.casperson@octopus.com
 visibility: private